Qtom-99/ERVscanner/README.md

 3. `remap_reads.sh`
    - Merge and map fastqs Reads attached to ERVs and map them back to the database
    - Create list of insert positions
-4. `merge_loci.sh`
+4. `identify_loci.sh`
    - Matching each sample's insertions with position IDs
 5. `filter_loci.sh`
-   - Filtering data by insertion sequence estimation, create cross table of 01
+   - Filtering data by insertion sequence estimation and creating a list of insertions across samples
 6. `genotype_ins.sh`, add_pipe5
    - Genotyping insetions using the information of boundary-overlapping reads
 7. `make_vcf.sh`